magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/management.md

 ## Summary

 In this topic, you have learned the core concepts and techniques for managing Spaces in the CSP.
-You now understand how to create, configure, and maintain Spaces to meet different requirements, making them a vital part of any multi-users or collaborative experience.
+You now understand how to create, configure, and maintain Spaces to meet different requirements, making them a vital part of any multi-user or collaborative experience.

 1. **Creating Spaces**: You can create new Spaces using methods like `CreateSpace` and `CreateSpaceWithBuffer`.
 These methods allow you to define essential properties, including name, description, access control, and visual thumbnails.
 You have also learned how to choose the appropriate method for handling Space thumbnails using `FileAssetDataSource` or `BufferAssetDataSource`.